Start Free Trial Book a Demo

 Let’s check one by one:

-1. Add actionable task to the documents
+1. Add actionable tasks to the documents

 The First step in your onboarding process should include a mixture of actionable tasks an employee needs to sign, read, and do.
 This step needs to be as interactive as possible.
 The document should also be concrete, not abstract.

-If it takes too long to read, re-consider it with a shorter and simpler way.
+If it takes too long to read, re-consider it in a shorter and simpler way.
 While lengthy action items might look informative, they are often more confusing and unproductive.
 That being said, be sure to add supplementary information that’s important to the employee’s understanding.

 2. Make interactive documents between HR and New Hire